-Snowball – Snowball is a perfect ‘kid-sized’ white pumpkin with fruits that weigh between two and three pounds.
+Snowball – Snowball is a perfect ‘kid-sized’ small white pumpkin with fruits that weigh between two and three pounds.
 They have an attractive rounded shape, smooth skin, and long green handles.
 While many ‘white’ pumpkins mature to yellow, Snowball stays reliably white.
 The plants offer good resistance to powdery mildew.

 Spark – Light up the garden with Spark.
 This bi-colored pumpkin has fiery orange and yellow striped fruits that grow just 3 1/2 inches in diameter.
 The long vines are very resistant to powdery mildew and yield about fifteen pumpkins per plant.

 Kandy Korn Plus – This small carving pumpkin grows just 4 inches across and 3 1/2 inches tall, perfect for pocket-sized Jack O’Lanterns.
 The smooth, almost round fruits are bright orange and have long green stems.
 The compact vines can be grown in containers or garden beds.
 Expect ten to twelve pumpkins per plant.